 Germany is famous for its sausages all around the world.
 Though, few people have heard of this delicious street food specialty from Berlin – although there is a big dispute on where it was actually invented.
 Currywurst is a perfect snack to regain your strengths during a long sightseeing tour.

 The most famous joints to try this traditional specialty are for sure Konnopke’s Imbiss and Curry 36 where you have to expect standing in line before you can finally enjoy your curry sausage.
 And while these two are must-try spots, make sure to also check out some of the smaller, less famous ones.
 Without a doubt, these are sometimes the best!
+For a list of our favorites, check out The Best Places To Eat Currywurst In Berlin!

 At first glance, this see-through spirit looks like a harsh vodka.
 But the smell and taste will astonish you – it is actually a smooth liqueur with an intense peppermint flavor.
 Already hugely popular in socialist East Germany, it is now again one of Berliners’ most favorite shots.